 Determination of the exact scope of use of the simplified cost options particularly in the case of public procurement

 Where the simplified cost options are applicable to an operation, it has to be determined whether they can be applied to all or some parts of the operation.
 This depends on what the Member State considers to be an operation.
 In some Member States an operation consists of and is implemented through a group of projects (the definition depends on the set-up of the programmes, supported by the Funds under their respective scope of assistance).

-In order to assess to which projects of an operation the simplified cost options can be applied to, it is necessary to define the projects constituting the operation at the lowest possible level.
+In order to assess to which projects forming part of an operation the simplified cost options can be applied to, it is necessary to define the projects constituting the operation at the lowest possible level.
 If the beneficiary outsources the entire implementation of all or some of the projects via public procurement contracts, the simplified cost options cannot be applied to those projects which are subject to public procurement contracts.

 Procurement within a project implemented by the beneficiary itself

-If the beneficiary itself implements a project (meaning keeping full control of the management and implementation of the project), the simplified cost options are applicable, even if some of the categories of costs within the project are procured (e.g. part of the project implementation costs like cleaning services, external expertise, purchase of furniture, etc.).
+If the beneficiary itself implements a project (meaning keeping full control of the management and implementation of the project), the simplified cost options are applicable, even if some of the categories of costs within the project are procured (e.g. some of the project implementation costs like cleaning services, external expertise, purchase of furniture, etc.).